 I’m currently working as a freelance journalist in eastern and western Europe, the Balkans and the Caucasus.
 In my previous freelance work I covered the US presidential primary in New Hampshire in the summer of 2015 and prior to that served as managing editor of The Enterprise-Bulletin weekly newspaper in Collingwood, Ontario, Canada.

-I’ve reported from the former-Soviet Republic of Georgia south of Russia, Hungary, various locations in western and eastern Canada and taught English in Georgia in 2012 while shooting the documentary This is Georgia.
+I’ve reported from the former-Soviet Republic of Georgia south of Russia, France, Germany, Hungary, Poland, various locations in western and eastern Canada and I also taught English in Georgia in 2012 while shooting the documentary This is Georgia.

-I’ve contributed to various outlets including BBC, Reuters, The Hill, First Things magazine, Foreign Policy, The Federalist, Spectator USA, The Week, The American Conservative, National Newswatch, and Roads & Kingdoms.
+I’ve contributed to various outlets including BBC, Reuters, Al Jazeera, The Hill, First Things magazine, New Statesman, Foreign Policy, The Federalist, Spectator USA, The Week, The American Conservative, National Newswatch, and Roads & Kingdoms.
 My work has also appeared in the Toronto Sun and Canada’s largest independently-owned newspaper, the Chronicle Herald.

 Journalism has taken me into a lot of engaging places and situations, including sporting events, economic discussion panels, press conferences with Donald Trump, gatherings of white nationalists in Hungary, around separatist regions in the Caucasus, mingling in crowds of hundreds of Elvis Presley impersonators and to rodeos where the opening act was lighting the ground on fire.
 Journalism—when it really gets going—is rarely dull.